gah-code/gah-code/README.md

 # About

-Dedicated to web technologies with a knack for digging into creative technical challenges, particularly in content management systems, MarTech Tooling, UIs, and front-end web app architecture.

-I'm passionate about building digital experiences that are both functional and visually captivating.
+Web technologist with a focus on frontend development and system architecture.
+I’m into building high-performance, elegant user interfaces and everything content management systems.
+Always eager to keep learning and innovate in the coding space.

 ## Toolkit